andyborrell/pygamezero_bird/docs/source/part4.rst

 Let's get to the point
 ----------------------

 A number which always stays the same isn't very helpful!
 We need to make this number get bigger as the player goes past pipes.
-Let's add another variable to Barry to keep track of the score:
+Let's add another variable to Barry to keep track of the score.

+..
+Intentional mistake:

+* Add this to the bottom of the file:

 .. code:: python

     barry_the_bird.score = 0

-..
-Intention mistake:

-*Add this to the bottom of the file.*

 Now let's add some code to increment (add 1 to) the score when we go past a pipe.

-Add this to the end of the update function:
+* Add this to the end of the update function:

 .. code:: python